Cosmicfasttravel/BreakoutTI84/README.md

 ##
 ### Gameplay:
 - Note that this is not the final version, and it is subject to change.
-- Also note that many elements, such as powerup spawning, are increased to show what they do; they will be decreased in the next releases
+- Note also that this is laggier than the release version
 - Also this is not the current version, it is just the last I recorded
 <img width="320" height="240" alt="apng" src="https://github.com/user-attachments/assets/a6e21fac-9828-4cc6-bc03-70e30c6e57b0" />